Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Subdivision surfaces

 In shape optimisation the coarsening of the refined subdivision control meshes is also needed, that is,

 where the coarsening matrix~$\ary R$ is defined as the pseudo-inverse of the subdivision matrix~$\ary S$.
-The span of geometries that can be represented with~$\ary x^{\ell+1}$ are larger than the one with~$\ary x^{\ell}$, hence the specific form of~$\ary R$ is a choice.
+The span of geometries that can be represented with~$\ary x^{\ell+1}$ is larger than the ones with~$\ary x^{\ell}$, hence the specific form of~$\ary R$ is a choice.
+As discussed in~\cite{Bandara:2014aa, bandara2016shape}, $\ary R$ can be interpreted as a smoothing operator and accordingly different choices are possible.
 Similar to subdivision refinement the coarsening matrix can be successively applied in order to obtain coarser representations of the geometry, i.e.,

 Note that, by definition~\eqref{eq:rMatrix}, one step of subdivision refinement followed by one step of coarsening does not change the vertex coordinates, or~$\ary{R} \ary{S} = \ary{I}$.